 Fair market value was not adjusted because gains or losses generally do not materialize due to the nature of the investment in the county treasury pool.
 Redemptions of this investment are generally at face value.
-This accounting policy treatment is consistent with prior years and consistent with similar institutions, and no new policies were adopted during the year ended June 30, 2020.
+This accounting policy treatment is consistent with prior years.

-The effect of these uncorrected misstatements as of and for the year ended June 30, 2020, is an understatement of change in net position of \$3,275,718, and understatement of net position of \$3,275,718 for the primary government, and an understatement of change in net position of \$9,541, and understatement of net position of \$9,541, for the fiduciary funds.
+The effect of these uncorrected misstatements as of and for the year ended June 30, 2021, is an understatement of change in net position of \$1,054,622, and understatement of net position of \$1,054,622 for the primary government.